 TGbe Editor: please apply the following change to P567L11 of 802.11be D4.1

 — consider the transmit queue for that AC as empty until any frame exists in the queue which if transmitted, the transmitter determines, will not cause an unacceptable level of interference caused by transmission at the non-AP STA operating on the other link of an NSTR link pair that the AP or non-AP STA belongs to.
-The queue is then considered to have become nonempty and backoff is invoked per the procedure described in a) of 10.23.2.2 (EDCA backoff procedure) regardless of whether the medium is busy or not.
+The queue is then considered to have become nonempty and

+backoff is invoked per the procedure described in a) of 10.23.2.2 (EDCA backoff procedure) regardless of whether the medium is busy or not for a non-AP STA.

+the procedure described in 10.23.2.4 (Obtaining an EDCA TXOP) is followed for an AP.